-The recent wave of “transparency bills,”stifle teaching and learning about race, sex, gender, and American history in schools, universities, and state agencies make plain Republicans’ illiberal vision for what good citizenship entails and how to teach it.
+The recent wave of “transparency bills,” which, in PEN America’s words, aim to “stifle teaching and learning about race, sex, gender, and American history in schools, universities, and state agencies,” make plain Republicans’ illiberal vision for what good citizenship entails and how to teach it.
 South Carolina’s transparency bill demands use of Hillsdale materials.
-Great books reading lists make for easy compliance with intimidating restrictions, such as West Virginia’s, that limit the presentation of “any political, economic, or political-economic system that is based on ideological concepts rooted in or inspired by Marxism, Marxist-Leninism, Maoism, socialism, communism, or so-called critical political theory or critical economic theory, of any form or intellectual tradition whatsoever.”
+Great books reading lists, which many classical charter schools employ, make for easy compliance with intimidating restrictions, such as West Virginia’s, that limit the presentation of “any political, economic, or political-economic system that is based on ideological concepts rooted in or inspired by Marxism, Marxist-Leninism, Maoism, socialism, communism, or so-called critical political theory or critical economic theory, of any form or intellectual tradition whatsoever.”
 Some evangelists of the classical education movement may be earnest about creating space “to facilitate students to freely learn for themselves while they develop into the person that God created them to be.”
 But true believers risk giving cover to the construction of an alternate reality in which the suppression of certain threatening stories masquerades as liberation.

 Decades ago, philosopher Mortimer J. Adler and English professor E.D.
 Hirsch promoted educational schemes resting on the notion that there is a central American culture to which all students deserve access.
 Chester Finn and Michael Petrilli’s 2020 book, How to Educate an American: The Conservative Vision for Tomorrow’s Schools, which regurgitates the worst aspects of these plans, clarifies the broader aims guiding the development of classical charters.
 The volume’s editors herald “liberation from the technocratic coalition” and proclaim a commitment to “a solid, shared core in everyone’s curriculum.”
 Never mind that Finn co-authored a book-length advertisement for the College Board three years ago.
 As the editors now explain, “Conservatives tend to see the human person as a fallen and imperfect being, prone to excess and to sin, and ever in need of self-restraint and moral formation.”
 Reading lists designed to promote reverence and perfectibility are dangerous because they risk inculcating chauvinism.
 Efforts to represent American culture as monolithic do injustice to students’ imaginations and to the prospects for pluralism.
 A fixed canon that shuns writers like Walt Whitman and Aimee Nezhukumatathil will stifle the multiple narratives about what American identity is, does, and could be.